ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 In this case, the estimation results to be merged were already in memory when merging, but one can of course load any already saved estimation result (again, note that results might be different from previous estimations for the same reasons described before).

 A similar procedure can be applied for the local stage with the function `mergeloc` (in this case the user needs to specify the starting points to be evaluated with the option `xlocstart` in `estimation`).
 Finally, the function `mergegloloc` allows to merge together separate global and local results.

-!!! danger
-    To create the merged estimation result structure, `mergeglo` uses AuxiliaryParameters, PredrawnShocks and ParMM (the latter is an auxiliary structure to initialize all the estimation inputs, see relevant code in `estimation.jl`) structures from first entry of the vector of results.
-The same holds for `mergeloc` with the addition that also the global results used as input come from the first entry of the vector of results.
-Finally `mergegloloc` assumes that global and local results to be merged are already ordered (`mergeglo` and `mergeloc` instead obviously perform reordering).